 Some negotiators’ primary focus is to push your buttons and get you off your game.
 They’re the ones that are on those signals that you’re emitting.
 Why wouldn’t they leverage that?
 The advantage is when you’re the one noticing the signals.
 You must be on your game.

 How can you strategically use nonverbal behavior the right way?
 In this segment, David shares how body language and macroexpressions come into play.
 He also shares some great concepts to be aware of and strategies to use in this episode.
-If you’re ready to improve your nonverbal communication skills, don’t miss it!
+To learn more about how to understand body language, listen to the full episode@

 Resources & People Mentioned